 The Silo Landing Page Templates come with default content.
 This is why you need to make sure you change the content of the elements from the template.
 These have to be original/unique and specifically suited for your services/business.

-Once you're happy with the way the page looks like, make sure you save the changes using the "Save Work" button, from the bottom-left part of the editor:
+Once you're happy with the way the page looks, make sure you save the changes using the "Save Work" button, from the bottom-left part of the editor:

 After you have finished setting up the Silo Page, make sure to also publish it.
 For that go back to your WordPress admin dashboard where you edit the page.
 Once there, click on the "Publish" button: